kerrycobb/lib-prep-tools/README.md

 ## Commands
 ### samplePrep
-Calculate how much a sample needs to be concentrated or diluted to achieve desired nanoMolar concentration.
+Calculate how much starting material and how much water/buffer are needed to achievve a desired nanomolar concentration and volume of DNA for sequencing.

 Run `samplePrep --help` for guide to usage.

 Illumina platforms typically require samples to be at 5 nanoMolar concentrations.

 ### dilutionCalc
-Calculate volume of solution to add to sample to achieve desired concentration.
+Calculate how much starting material and how much water/buffer are needed to achieve a desired concentration and volume of DNA.

 Run `dilutionCalc --help` for guide to usage.

 ### molToNg
-Calculate minimum DNA concentration required to reach required nanoMolar concentration.
+Calculate the concentration of DNA needed to achieve a desired molarity.

 Run `molarityCalc --help` for guide to usage.